willablackmon/ai-case-study/README.md

 ## III.
 How Spotify Leverages AI

-What sets Spotify apart is it's vast number of users, vast amount of data for the users, and the products it creates from it.
+What sets Spotify apart is its vast number of users, vast amount of data for the users, and the products it creates from it.

 It's content-filtering has evolved and includes advanced, proprietary features.
 They leverage exploring reinforcement learning to learn automatically based on feedback, to improve diversity of recommendations.